 Practical training on evidence verification and critical thinking while using AI to enhance accuracy in writing.

-AI Governance & Audit Support
+AI Governance Implementation

-Why teams trust me with accuracy-critical work
+Why teams trust me with such accuracy-critical work

 “Ri helped us turn informal AI use into clear, review-ready documentation.
 Instead of creating a heavy policy burden, she mapped how AI tools were being used, what data was involved, who reviewed the outputs, and where records needed to be kept.
 The result was a practical governance structure our team could actually maintain.”